 I earned my Ph.D. in Clinical Psychology with an emphasis in Behavioral Medicine from the University of California, San Diego and San Diego State University in 1991.
 I have licenses to practice psychology in Nebraska and California.
 I have worked clinically with children and families in a variety of settings, including teen substance abuse research, therapeutic foster care, youth group homes, educational settings, and private practice.

-I am a past and/or current member of American Psychological Association (APA), California Psychological Association (CPA), International Dyslexia Association (IDA), and Association of Educational Therapists (AET).
-I have presented at many national conferences, and I am a co-author on more than two dozen peer-reviewed journal articles.
+I am a past and/or current member of the following professional organizations: American Psychological Association (APA); Association of Educational Therapists (AET, Allied Professional); California Association of Marriage and Family Therapists (CAMFT, Associate Member); California Psychological Association (CPA); and International Dyslexia Association (IDA).
+I have presented at many national conferences, and I am co-author on more than two dozen peer-reviewed journal articles.

 Cognitive testing, including for Gifted and Talented Education (GATE) and Davidson Institute for Talent Development